-The combination of SRA737 with other modalities, such as other agents that target the DDR network and certain chemotherapeutics, may also provide synergistic anti-tumor activity via a variety of potential biological mechanisms.
+The combination of SRA737 with other modalities, such as other agents that target the DDR network and immuno-oncology agents, may also provide synergistic anti-tumor activity via a variety of potential biological mechanisms.
 Importantly, the oral bioavailability of SRA737 may afford greater dosing flexibility for both monotherapy and combination therapy settings than is possible with intravenously administered agents.

 SRA141, a potent, selective, orally bioavailable small molecule inhibitor of cell division cycle 7 kinase (Cdc7).
 Cdc7 is a key regulator of DNA replication and is involved in the DDR network, making it a compelling emerging target for potential treatment across a broad range of tumor types.
-An Investigational New Drug Application (IND) submission to the U.S. Food and Drug Administration (FDA) is being prepared in order to commence clinical trials with this drug candidate.
+An Investigational New Drug Application (IND) submission to the U.S. Food and Drug Administration (FDA) has been completed in order to commence clinical trials with this drug candidate.

 Sierra Oncology retains the global commercialization rights to both SRA737 and SRA141.